-360-60.2 Stormwater Management Facilities.

-The creation of an unbuildable lot for the exclusive purpose of providing and maintaining a stormwater management facility is authorized, provided that such a lot meets the requirements set forth in Section 800-70 of this UDO and under the jurisdiction of the Department.
+350-40.2 Stormwater Management and Utility Facilities.
+The creation of an unbuildable lot for the exclusive purpose of providing and maintaining a stormwater management or utility facility is authorized, provided that such a lot meets all applicable requirements set forth in this UDO and under the jurisdiction of the Department.